Isomorpfishm/neuron/README.md

 * Created a Jupyter notebook to visualize the simulation results via raster plots (event plots).
 * A sample graph was provided in the **_raster_plot_** folder.
 * Please refer to the `README.md` file in the folder for more details.
+* Some minor modifications on the parameters of the mechanisms in `task3-2.hoc`.

 **Update (June 28, 2021) on `task3-2.hoc`:**
 * Inserted `tmgsyn.mod` which simulates short-term (excitatory) synaptic plasticity to the axon of all 12 neurons in the system.